raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

  - Raspberry Pi 4 bootup procedure and SDRAM setup is considerably more complicated than on the previous Raspberry Pi models, so there is more risk inherent in code that's permanently incorporated in the ROM of the SoC.
  - USB has moved to a PCIe bus, and the Gigabit Ethernet driver is completely different to previous models, so again, having it permanently fixed into the ROM of the SoC was not feasible.
  - A small SPI EEPROM allows bugs to be fixed and features to be added after launch, in the field.
  - The local modifiable state means that OTP bootmode settings will not be required for PXE or USB mass storage boot on the Raspberry Pi 4.
-There are no user modifiable OTP bootmode bits on Pi4.
+There are no user modifiable OTP bootmode bits on Pi 4.

 ## PXE and USB Boot